AlexIoannides/elasticsearchr/README.md

 elastic("http://localhost:9200", "iris") %delete% TRUE
 ```

-Alternatively, documents can be deleted on a type-by-type basis leaving the index and it's mappings untouched, by referencing both the index and the document type as the rescource - e.g.,
+Alternatively, documents can be deleted on a type-by-type basis leaving the index and it's mappings untouched, by referencing both the index and the document type as the resource - e.g.,

 ```r
 elastic("http://localhost:9200", "iris", "data") %delete% TRUE